"Justice is what love looks like in public. Tenderness is what love feels like in private."

 The Times Square Valentine Heart Design Competition is an annual invitation for architecture and design firms to submit proposals for an iconic public art installation that celebrates and communicates love in the heart of this dynamic city during the month of Love in Times Square.

-Times Square Arts collaborated with AIA New York on an open call for proposals for the 2019 heart design and an exhibition of the finalist submissions, on view from October 15—November 2, 2018 at The Center for Architecture.
+Times Square Arts collaborated with AIA New York on a call for proposals for the 2019 heart design and an exhibition of the finalist submissions, on view from October 15—November 2, 2018 at The Center for Architecture.
 Read about the proposals from the seven other 2019 Times Square Valentine Heart Design Competition finalists here.

 Reddymade, founded in 2002 by architect Suchi Reddy, is a diverse architecture & design firm whose practice takes a human-centric approach to design, one that assesses the economic, social, environmental, and cultural impacts of its work on both people and planet.
 Working from her home country of India to her home base in New York city, with projects in Miami and Los Angeles, Reddy charts a course for all things Reddymade with a culturally specific, globally curious eye.